Liu-Hy/GenoTex/README.md

 The code part of the benchmark includes:

 - **code/**: Contains our code for gene expression data analysis.
 The main part is the code for preprocessing each cohort dataset, organized by predefined trait names.
-We provide the code as Jupyter Notebook files with the name '{cohort_ID}.ipynb', showing the output of each step to facilitate interactive analysis. `regress.py` implements our regression analysis method in fixed logic, for solving the gene identification problems in our benchmark.
+We provide the code as Python files with the name '{cohort_ID}.py'. `regress.py` implements our regression analysis method in fixed logic, for solving the gene identification problems in our benchmark.

 - **tools/**: Contains the function tools that are accessible to both human bioinformaticians and LLM agents for gene expression data analysis.